Skip to main content

 • gameplay

-• “The basic gameplay cycle is quite fun: rebuild the town by recruiting people, giving them homes, and keeping them happy to gain other benefits in return.”
+• “The basic gameplay cycle is quite fun: rebuild the town by recruiting people, giving them homes and keeping them happy to get other benefits in return.”

 • “It's simple yet effective with some unique takes on the mechanics, such as having NPCs that will eventually do your chores and help manage your village.”

-• “Absolutely zero gameplay settings for things like day/night length, or options to lessen the energy/stamina requirements for players like me who absolutely hate engaging with it, especially when over-implemented like it is here.”
+• “Absolutely zero gameplay settings for things like day/night length or options to lessen the energy/stamina requirements for players who dislike engaging with it, especially when over-implemented as it is here.”

 • graphics